 One’s deductible is the amount they must pay for health care or prescription drugs before their insurance begins to step in and cover costs.
 Deductible costs vary depending on the patient’s MAPD plan type (i.e., HMO, PPO, etc.).

 A copayment is the share a patient must pay for any health care service such as a doctor’s visit, prescription drug allocation, or outpatient care.
 Copayment costs vary depending on the MAPD plan type a patient chooses (i.e., HMO, PPO, etc.).

 Coinsurance refers to the percentage a patient must pay for certain services once their deductible is paid off.
 The rate of coinsurance cost varies depending on the MAPD plan type a patient selects (i.e., HMO, PPO, etc.).

 Note: To learn more about the costs associated with an MAPD plan, visit this source.

 Medicare Advantage plans are often referred to as Medicare Part C as they cover many expenses that standard Medicare does not cover.
 Only Medicare-covered expenses count Part A coverage as premium-free, with the option for patients to add Part B and Part D insurance.
 Meanwhile, most Medicare Advantage plans or MAPD plans specifically include Part A, Part B, and Part D coverage along with additional care services such as dental, vision, and hearing protection.
 To learn the details of what a specific Medicare supplement plan (like MAPD) insures, be sure to reach out to an insurance agent and discuss which services are covered.

-Note: To learn more about the amenities covered by an MAPD plan, visit the federal government website at this source.
+Note: To learn more about the covered services of an MAPD plan or the medical services it includes, visit the federal government website at this source.